chaialishekar/Google-merchandise-store-Revenue-and-funnel-analytics/README.md

 # Business Problem

-Leadership observed declining revenue in the Google Merchandise Store despite relatively stable website traffic.
+Leadership observed declining revenue despite relatively stable website traffic.

-The objective of this project was to determine:

-- Is revenue loss caused by fewer visitors or lower conversion?
-- Where does the purchase funnel break down?
-- Is the decline statistically significant?
-- What product improvements could increase conversions?
+This project investigates whether the decline was caused by traffic, conversion, customer behavior, or seasonality using Google Analytics 4 event-level data from the Google Merchandise Store.

-Using Google Analytics 4 event-level data from BigQuery, this project combines SQL, statistical analysis, visualization, and product thinking to answer these questions.
+The analysis combines SQL, statistical validation, and product thinking to identify the root cause and propose a behavioral product solution.

 ---